Should Single Women Support the USA Plan? YES!

 - In the event of multiple marriages, the sharing will begin on the day of the marriage and end on the day of the final decree.

-- Under the plan, women would finally be economically emancipated and not financially dependent on a man for survival.
-Her “USA” account can’t be reached by her husband, the Courts or Congress under our plan.
+- Under the plan, women would finally be economically independent and NOT financially dependent on a man for survival.
+Her “USA” account can’t be reached by the Courts or Congress under our plan.

-- As retirement funding will be eliminated, the couple will have excess funds to enjoy their working life.
+- As retirement funding will be eliminated, (such as 401ks) the single woman will have excess funds to enjoy during her working life.

 - As the immense burden of saving for retirement will be lifted off her shoulders, she can devote more of her attention to social and charitable endeavors.

 For single or divorced women, the USA Plan represents a clear departure from their second-class status under today’s “Trickle-down economy”.
-Their increased economic power should result in a fairer playing field in their relationships with men.
+Their increased economic power should result in a fairer playing field in their relationships within society.